algolia/docsearch/packages/website/docs/migrating-from-legacy.md

 ## Introduction

-With this new version of the [DocSearch UI][1], we wanted to go further and provide a better tooling for you to create and maintain your config file, and some extra Algolia features that you all have been requested for a long time!
+With this new version of the [DocSearch UI][1], we wanted to go further and provide better tooling for you to create and maintain your config file, and some extra Algolia features that you all have been requesting for a long time!

 ## What's new?